Thrive Places offer homes for market rent with a well-established, trusted and professional landlord.

 I am in receipt of Housing Benefit, would you accept me as a tenant?

-If you have a UK based guarantor who is a homeowner and is willing to both guarantee you and undergo a credit check, you may be able to rent a property from us.
+You would also need to have a UK based guarantor who is a homeowner and is willing to undergo a credit check.

 Would I need to undergo a credit check?